Kaankozann/tronsr-template/COMMUNITY_PLAN.md

 100% commissions will be sent to anyone who votes

-For statistics and for immediate withdrawal => http://35.237.94.227/index.php
+For statistics and withdraw => http://bit.do/KaanKOZAN

 Auto withdraw max 30 day.